nus-cs2103-AY2425S1/tp/docs/UserGuide.md

   * e.g. `find v/ -11-` will return events dated in November.
   * String matching is used to search date fields, so the keywords `November` and `Nov` will not match a date with month `11`.
 * If no matches are found, the user will be informed and the current view will remain unchanged.
-* If no keyword is provided, the operation will fail.
+* If no keywords are provided, the operation will fail.

 Examples:
 * `find v/ catering` returns `catering` and `Catering Solutions`